 Few people are able to climb all the way up the pyramid.
 Those living in impoverished nations often struggle to satisfy their physiological and safety-related needs, while even the most successful urbanites may struggle to surpass their need for esteem and approach a self-actualized state.

 Because most survival situations represent relatively short-term challenges, they primarily require you to satisfy the first level of the pyramid.
-Accordingly, we’ll dive into the specific and universal needs associated with these levels below.
+Accordingly, we’ll dive into the specific and universal needs associated with this smaller “survival hierarchy” below.

 You are probably familiar with the basic needs for survival: You need things like food, water and shelter in order to stay alive.
 However, these needs are not all equally important – some are more pressing than others.